List of Magic: The Gathering sets: Masterpiece Series

 Starting with the Kaladesh block, some sets include the Masterpiece Series.
 Wizards of the coast has stated "the Masterpiece Series... began with Zendikar Expeditions".
 They were retroactively added with the announcement of Kaladesh Inventions.
 Cards in the Masterpiece Series appear at a higher rarity than Mythic Rares, and consist of either reprints, or cards from the set whose packs they appear in.
 However, they are not considered part of that set, and instead get their own expansion symbol; moreover, as with reprint sets (see below), printing in a Masterpiece Series entry does not affect format legality.
 Note that entries in the Masterpiece Series do not have expansion codes, except for Zendikar Expeditions, which has code "EXP".

 The Guilds of Ravnica Mythic Edition is a package that is sold exclusively on Hasbro's website.
 It contains 24 Guilds of Ravnica packs, 8 of which contain a predetermined Masterpiece card.

 On January 10, 2019, the Ravnica Allegiance Mythic Edition was announced.
-Unlike the Guilds of Ravnica version, the Ravnica Allegiance Mythic Edition will be sold on eBay and ship globally.
+Unlike the Guilds of Ravnica version, the Ravnica Allegiance Mythic Edition was sold on eBay and shipped globally.
 It contains 24 Ravnica Allegiance packs, 8 of which contain a predetermined Masterpiece card.

 The set codes listed below come from the 3-letter code printed on the card frames at the bottom.